Skip to main content

 This comes as authorities are investigating four attempted or successful home invasions in Pontiac involving a man targeting young girls.

-The most recent home invasion happened at about 4 a.m. on Tuesday, Feb.
-4, 2025, at a home in the 100 block of N. Anderson Street.
+The most recent home invasion happened at the home of the 10-year-old girl in the 100 block of N. Anderson Street.

-Authorities say a man armed with a knife and wearing a ski mask allegedly broke into the home and choked a 10-year-old girl who was sleeping.
+Authorities said the man was armed with a knife and wore a ski mask while allegedly breaking into the home and choking the 10-year-old girl who was sleeping.

 He was allegedly startled by the girl’s screams and ran out of the home.